Zjadacz/Combinatorics/README.md

 Combinatorics
 ============
 ##Summary
-This is simple .NET library for creating various permutations, combinations, and other.
+This is simple .NET library for creating various permutations, combinations, partitions and other.
 Those are main implementation and functional features of the library:
-- implemented using BDD
 - implemented to use generic types
-- use custom elements comparisson method
+- use custom elements comparison method
-- generator classes should be stateless, hence each next combination, permutation, etc, should be generated from previous one
+- generator classes should be stateless, hence each next combination, permutation, etc., should be generated from previous one

 ##Permutations

-By permutation we understant different order of the elements of the list/array.
+By permutation we understand different order of the elements of the list/array.
 For example here are all permutations of number 123:
 - 132
 - 213
 - 231